CyrilSharma/CS180-Project4/README.md

 # Instruction

-To compile and run our project, go to MainInterface.java and run MainInterface.
+To compile and run our project, go to Server.java and run Server.
+Then, you should go to Launch.java, and run Launch java.
 There, you can start by choosing to log in, create account, or exit.
-Once you log in or create an account, the program will take you to the inner menus where you can choose to do various things.
+Once you log in or create an account, the program will take you to the MainMenuGUI where you can choose to do various things.

 # Submission

-Project 4 was submmited by Nitin Murthy in Vocareum. <br />
+Project 5 was submmited by Nitin Murthy in Vocareum. <br />
 Report was submitted by Atharva Gupta on BrightSpace